top of page

 Parry

 When an attack is blocked, it is possible for the attack to be parried.
-If it is successfully parried, the attack damage is done to the attacker rather than the targeted card.
+If it is successfully parried, the attack damage is done to the attacker rather than the target.
 The parry stat gives the probability that an attack blocked by a passive shield will be parried.
+No one can parry with an active shield, as this is the price for having a guaranteed block.

 Barriers